Rev. Diane Hoppe Hugo

 Our pastor is the Reverend Diane Hoppe Hugo.
 Diane’s favorite part of ministry is the conversation and lively discussion around Bible study and theological issues.
-Throughout her life and ministry she is committed to all aspects of inclusiveness; this commitment strengthened through the journey of raising of her autistic son.
+Throughout her life and ministry she has been committed to all aspects of inclusiveness; this commitment was strengthened through the journey of raising of her autistic son.

 Originally from California, she earned a Masters of Divinity degree from Yale Divinity School.
 From there, she went on to serve congregations in New York City and New Jersey.
 For many years, she was a summer visitor in MCPC’s congregation — little did she know one day she’d be our pastor!

-Diane brings a unique perspective to the pulpit: She is a former cocktail waitress; she was ordained in 1994 at Calvary Presbyterian Church on Statin Island; when she had her first child she spent 8 years as a “stay-at-home mom” before she returned to parish ministry.
-She came to MCPC in 2009.
+Diane brings a unique perspective to the pulpit: She is a former cocktail waitress and manager with over 10 years in the hospitality industry; she was ordained in 1994 at Calvary Presbyterian Church on Staten Island where she had her first child; after the birth of her second child, she spent 8 years as a “stay-at-home mom” before she returned to parish ministry at MCPC in 2009.

 From Diane’s Annual Report, January 2018…

 This report must begin with thanksgiving; thanksgiving for your love and support, for your faithful dedication to the ministry of this church, and for all that God has accomplished in and through this wonderful congregation.

 It has certainly been a “Mary year” for me as I’ve had much time to “sit at the feet of the Lord.”
 Quarterly retreat with the Transforming Community [and] the three months between retreats find me steeped in new aspects of spiritual rhythms and lots of reading.